 '''

-SELECT client_addr, state, sync_state, application_name FROM pg_stat_replication;
+SELECT client_addr, state, sync_state, application_name

+FROM pg stat replication;

 '''

 Promoting an asynchronous standby server to synchronous mode is actually a fairly simple procedure.
-We begin by modifying the primary_conninfo setting in the standby's recovery.conf file to include the application_name value.
+We begin by modifying the primary\conninfo setting in the standby's recovery.conf file to include the application\name value.
 PostgreSQL differentiates replicas by their stated application name, so if we change this, we can specifically target that particular replica.
 Any other synchronous standby nodes should be assigned different names.

-Once we restart the PostgreSQL server on the streaming standby, it will reconnect to the primary server with the new application_name that we assigned.
+Once we restart the PostgreSQL server on the streaming standby, it will reconnect to the primary server with the new application\name that we assigned.
 From this point onward, we can refer to the standby server as node2.
-Thus, when we alter the synchronous_standby_names variable in the primary server's postgresql.conf file, we use the same name there.
+Thus, when we alter the synchronous\standby\names variable in the primary server's postgresql.conf file, we use the same name there.

-Any time we want to change the synchronous_standby_names variable, we merely need to tell PostgreSQL to reload its configuration files.
+Any time we want to change the synchronous\standby\names variable, we merely need to tell PostgreSQL to reload its configuration files.
 Thus, after we do this, node2 should now act as a synchronous standby server.
 Any transaction will only commit if it can write to this server as well as the primary one.

 This last point is extremely important.
 If, for any reason, the synchronous standby becomes unavailable, the primary server will stop writing to the database as well!
-If you are performing maintenance on the secondary server, we suggest that you set synchronous_standby_names to a blank value and reload the PostgreSQL server.
+If you are performing maintenance on the secondary server, we suggest that you set synchronous\standby\names to a blank value and reload the PostgreSQL server.
 This will break the synchronous guarantee until the standby can be reconnected.

-Once we have reloaded the primary server's configuration files, we can check the pg_stat_replication view again to observe how streaming is currently functioning.
+Once we have reloaded the primary server's configuration files, we can check the pg\stat\ replication view again to observe how streaming is currently functioning.
 After executing the query, we should see something like this:

-application_name 192.168.56.20 node2
+client_addr state sync_state application_name 192.168.56.20 streaming sync node2